Understanding the energy rating system for appliances

 Look carefully, and you’ll see a number – that’s the number of kilowatt hours or units of energy per year that appliance will use when new, based on standard uses.

 Take note of the kWh per year in the middle of the sticker and then multiply it by your current kWh rate on your bill.
-For example, if your kWh rate was $0.33, and your washing machine uses 380 kWh per year, you might spend approximately $125.4 on running that appliance per year – depending on whether you were using it during peak or off-peak times of the day.
+For example, if your kWh rate was $0.33, and your washing machine uses 380 kWh per year, you might spend approximately $125.4 on running that appliance per year – depending on your tariff type, and if you have a time of use tariff then it can be cheaper for you to use appliances during an off-peak time of the day.

 And this is important because the energy star system only compares similar appliances – TVs of the same size, for example, rather than all TVs.

 “Look at the kWh per year in the middle of the sticker and then multiply it by your current kWh rate on your bill.”

 “I recently bought a new fridge freezer, and compared a couple of five-star models,” Ambrose explains.

 “One was 550 litres and would use 450-kilowatt hours a year.
 The other was 450 litres and would use 300-kilowatt hours a year.